kazyon/EarthChain/Whitepaper/README.md

 We expect to reduce the transfer time to 0, exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies in the future.

-Herophilos Limited has the intention to provide Earthchain wallet, payment API's and SDK's, products, identity solutions and other enabling solutions that will allow developers to design, implement DApps .The most important key pillar that lives at the foundation of Earthchain is the improvement of user experience, this representing a very undeveloped area of Blockchain applications.
+Network 3.0 has the intention to provide Network 3.0 wallet, payment API's and SDK's, products, identity solutions and other enabling solutions that will allow developers to design, implement DApps .The most important key pillar that lives at the foundation of Network 3.0 is the improvement of user experience, this representing a very undeveloped area of Blockchain applications.
 The Herophilos team plans to build high quality user experience Mobile/Web Browser libraries which will enable businesses to create real world end user applications on a large scale.
 In our development RoadMap of our industrial blockchain network will include supporting cross-chain transfers and third-party Decentralized exchanges, liquidity pools, etc.

-## Why should you chose Earthchain?
+## Why should you chose Network 3.0?

 Decentralized Apps are being proposed in large numbers, but the current blockchain ecosystem is not prepared to scale to match the demands of end user applications with mass adoption.
 Moreover the user experience of DApps is very poor and in no way conducive for average users.
 Slow block confirmations, high transaction fees, low scalability and poor user experience are some of the key roadblocks for the mass adoption of blockchain applications.
 The following section explains the problems prevailing in the current blockchain ecosystem and how the Matic Network intends to solve them. **Detailed technical specification are provided in the further sections of the white paper.**